 Harvard Global Support Services: Forms & Checklists

 - All students participating in an academic field trip will need to complete an applicable waiver and release form.
+The forms can be found at: Harvard Global Support Services

 - All students participating in an international fieldtrip will need to complete the health clearance process.
+All information can be found within the Student Pre-Departure Requirements.

 - All participating students must complete the Harvard Global Support Services pre-departure orientation module.